stephenpascoe/pycim-mp/CODE_REVIEW.rst

 to the Python standard library.
 As such it shouldn't be assumed that conformance to PEP8_ is the only acceptable way of writing well formed idiomatic Python.
-In particular I draw your attention to the introductory section of PEP8 `a foolish consistency...'_ which states
+In particular I draw your attention to the introductory section of PEP8 `a foolish consistency`_ which states

-.. block-quote:

   A style guide is about consistency.
 Consistency with this style guide is important.
 Consistency within a project is more